-When I was a child, I attended the marriage of my cousin sister twenty years older to a 6 year old me.
+When I was a child, I attended the marriage of my cousin sister twenty years older to a 6-year-old me.
 After the rituals, when she had to start for her in-laws’ place, her mother (my maternal aunt), uncle, other aunties, including my ma, all started crying.
-I was so overwhelmed by everyone crying that I felt absolutely out-of-place.
+I was so overwhelmed by everyone crying that I felt out-of-place.
 To my misery, I could not figure a reason for crying.
 I wondered should I be crying for a new doll, or shoes, or for not going to school the next day.
-I knew I had to cry and the reason was not apparent to me as to why the rest of them were crying.
+I knew I had to cry, and the reason was not apparent to me as to why the rest of them were crying.
 I followed ma to the garden from where she was watching the procession of in-laws leading the new bride to a beautifully decorated car.
-Ma was crying and that led me to hold her sari and started crying.
+Ma was crying, and that led me to hold her sari and started crying.
 This time I was not sure should I cry loudly or simmer or have-a-smile–drop-a-tear kind.
-When things started getting complicated, I started crying my way, the whining way, as I would cry as a child to ask for food during our dinner or lunch time.
+When things started getting complicated, I started crying my way, the whining way, as I would cry like a child to ask for food during our dinner or lunchtime.
 In a while, my ma noticed me crying and bent down to ask if all was okay and all I could say was I am hungry although the trigger was that collective atmosphere at the farewell bidding of a newly-wed.

 The above experiences are mere stories not necessarily to set any lesson but share them as they evolved to be my treasured moments in growing up, certain peculiarities of my character.
 I am sure you too have many and would love to hear from you should you feel they can be shared and there’s no shame about it.
-I have many more and I’ll share it possibly from time to time, as and when I am ready.
+I have many more, and I’ll share it possibly from time to time, as and when I am ready.